particle-iot/docs/src/content/reference/cloud-apis/webhooks.md

 makes it easy for devices to subscribe to only the responses to webhooks that that device generates.

+The exception is if the destination is Logic.
+In this case you will not want to prefix the hook-response with the Device ID, as you want a single Logic block to handle all hook responses.
+You could use `hook-response/\{{PARTICLE_EVENT_NAME}}` for example.

 [See the product webhook guide](/integrations/webhooks/#product-webhook-responses) for more details.